mihkostas/keypressGD/README.md

 **Usage:**

-Run the keypressGD.exe from the keypressGD folder launch geometry dash and connect to a server etc.
+Run the keypressGD.exe from the keypressGD folder launch geometry dash and join a server etc.

 Press "Ctrl+s" to start it.